collocations.org

 Go and see the manager of the bank where your account is held.

-open
+close, open

-close | credit sth to, pay/put sth into
+credit sth to, pay sth into (esp.
+BrE), put sth into

 The money will be credited to your account tomorrow.

-debit (sth from), draw sth out (of), pay sth from, take sth out (of), withdraw sth (from)
+debit (sth from), draw sth out of, pay sth from, take sth out of, withdraw sth from

 She had taken all her money out of her account.

-overdraw
+empty, overdraw

 Your account is overdrawn.

-~ at
+account at

 He opened an account at a bank in Germany.

-~ with
+account with

-an account with Barclays Bank
+I have an account with another bank.

-3. accounts: record of money a business earns/spends
+3. (usually accounts) record of money earned/spent

-VERB + ACCOUNT
+VERB + account

 do, keep